baipin/Wdcpage/pages/about.md

 Hello!
 Welcome to Wang Dingchao's personal homepage.
 I am now a undergraduate student studying Data Science.
 Currently, I am also doing some research on Artificial Intelligence and Large Language Model at a basic stage.
 I also run a personal blog and some small services, such as online web radio and navigation homepage.
+You can try  them through project page on this website.
 Some Cities: Skylines modules are also published by me, and you can find them by searching `baipin` on Paradox Mods.

+Three domains are owned by me now.
+Here are some interesting stories about them.
+- baipin.pw: The oldest domain owned by me, which was created when I was in the last grade of my primary school.
+- baipon.com: The first com domain which was created in 2023.
+The difference in English spelling (baipon rather than baipin) is that the later one with .com suffix is owned by others.
+- wangdingchao.com: The prefix is my name, and that's exactly the domain of this website.
+As planned, this website is used for scholar demonstration in the future.

 ### 🔥 News
 - *2026.4.30*: &nbsp;🎉🎉 Bought Wangdingchao.com domain.